Marion Shimmin: Biography

-Marion Fallows was born in Manchester to parents Caroline and James Fallows, the second of five children.
-The family moved around Europe for her father's job, including a three year stint in Lodz, Poland.
-She studied classical music in Manchester and qualified as a teacher.
+Marion Fallows was born in 1879 in Manchester, Lancashire, England.
+She was the daughter of James and Caroline Fallows and was the second of their five children.
+The family moved around Europe for her father's job, including a three-year stint in Łódź, Russian Empire (now in Poland).
+She played the fiddle and piano, studied classical music in Manchester and qualified as a teacher.

-She began her career as a music teacher in Salford.
-Concerned about the plight of women living in poverty, particularly regarding domestic violence, she joined the Temperance movement and documented conditions of Liverpool and Manchester slums.
-Her family encouraged her to take a music opportunity in Vienna, where in 1904 she met Christopher R. Shimmin, a Manxman who also worked in the anti-poverty sector in Liverpool.
-They married in 1906 at St Aidan's Church in Bamber Bridge, Lancashire and settled in Peel, Isle of Man.
-She taught music at the Methodist school in Tynwald Road.
+Shimmin began her career as a music teacher in Salford.
+Concerned about the plight of women living in poverty, particularly regarding domestic violence, she joined the Temperance movement and documented the poor living conditions in the Liverpool and Manchester slums.

+Shimmin's family encouraged her to take a music opportunity in Vienna, Austria-Hungary, where in 1904 she met Christopher R. Shimmin. he was a Manxman and playwright who had also worked in the anti-poverty sector in Liverpool.
+They married on 17 September 1906 at St Aidan's Church in Bamber Bridge, Lancashire.